 - a chest X-ray to look for fluid in your heart or lungs

 - a transesophageal echocardiogram to get a closer look at your heart via your esophagus

 - blood tests to check for hyperthyroidism or other conditions that may trigger AFib

 Long-standing, persistent AFib is almost always aggressively treated to reduce the risk of blood clots.
-Other treatment goals are to restore normal heart rate and rhythm and treat any underlying conditions that may cause AFib.
+Other treatment goals are to restore your normal heart rate and rhythm and treat any underlying conditions that may cause AFib.

 If long-standing, persistent AFib can’t be managed with medications, more invasive treatments may be tried:

 - electrocardioversion: to shock your heart back into normal rhythm

 - catheter ablation: to destroy abnormal heart tissue that’s causing faulty electrical signals